Nik-Mouz/nikolas-mouzourides-website/blogs/Hosting a Static Website on AWS/blog.md

 * Once CloudFront has completed the deploy, visit your Hosted Zone in Route 53 and update your Record Set Alias Target via the dropdown menu from your S3 bucket, to your CloudFront distribution.

-If it is not in the dropdown menu, it is because your did not enter this Record Set name in the Alternative Domain Names input field when configuring CloudFront.
+If it is not in the dropdown menu, it is because you did not enter this Record Set name in the Alternative Domain Names input field when configuring CloudFront.
 Go update this field and then try again.

 * Hit Save Record Set, wait a moment and then enter your domain name into your web browser.